 The events in our life, including our thoughts and our perception of the world, are like the rim and the spokes, constantly moving and revolving.
 And that is the nature of life and of the mind, just like the nature of the rim and the spokes is to spin.
 The nature of the hub, however, is to stay steady and stable, no matter what is moving.
 There is also a part of us, our own hub, that stays still in the midst of the eternal spinning of the mind and the surefire whirling of life’s events.

 Our own hub also happens to be our true nature.
-Not that the body/mind part of us is false; it’s just that the body and mind are temporary and as such, simply have no credentials to point us toward any sort of stability.
-(By mind, I’m referring to our mental happenings: our thoughts, beliefs and convictions.)
+Not that the body and ego mind part of us is bad; it’s just that they are not real, since they only seem to exist in this dream of separation we mistake for reality, and as such, the body and the ego, which is its master, simply have no credentials to point us toward any sort of stability.
 If we are trying to connect with our true, or permanent, nature, which we may describe as our center, then we better not take guidance from our passing form, or else we’ll find ourselves in a constant spin cycle.
 Unfortunately, that’s the state most humans live in most of the time.

 And for that exact reason, you will not find direction or validation in the world if you’re yearning for more stillness in your life.
 This is not an invitation to become a hermit and meditate all day.
 There’s no need to hide or avoid anything.
 Each one of us is having the precise human experience we chose and that very human experience is also the optimal learning tool you — the real you — picked as your curriculum.
 The direction and guidance we humans are desperately seeking throughout this learning adventure can only be found by turning toward our own self, our hub, the center of our being.
 And it may seem like a paradox that this center is not a point at all.
 The hub that never rotates is infinite space, pure formlessness.
 The true self is actually no self.